 Jack buys a barrel of whisky from Casks’R’Us and is issued with a Certificate of Title from Casks’R’Us.
 Casks’R’Us change their internal documents to say that Jack is the owner of the cask.
 However, at the warehouse in Scotland where the cask is housed, the warehouse documents do not change – they still say that Casks’R’Us is the owner of the cask.

 Ten years later Jack approaches Mark Littler Ltd about selling the cask.
-We ask him if he has a delivery order for the cask.
-Jack says no. He says that when he bought the cask Casks’R’Us told him that he needed a Warehousekeepers and Owners of Warehoused Good Regulations Certificate in order to qualify for a delivery order.
+We tell him he needs to contact the warehouse to get a regauge but Jack explains he doesn’t have a contact at the warehouse because when he bought the cask Casks’R’Us told him that he needed a Warehousekeepers and Owners of Warehoused Good Regulations Certificate in order to qualify for a delivery order and get a account directly with the warehouse.
 We regret to tell Jack that this is not true.
 Unless you are a revenue trader i.e. a business, you do not need a WOWGR.
 Because Jack doesn’t have a delivery order, he only owns the cask at company level, not warehouse level, meaning that if he wants to sell the cask he needs the permission of Casks’R’Us.
 This makes the sale process rather difficult, and Casks’R’Us have the right to obstruct the sale if they so wish as they are technically still the owners of the cask.

 The above legislation is available to read on gov.uk and is useful to have at hand when discussing barrel investment with a dealer or broker.
-If a barrel dealer or broker tells you that you cannot have a delivery order they are lying to you.
+If a barrel dealer or broker tells you that you cannot have a delivery order without “a WOWGR” they are lying to you.

 The absence of a delivery order can make it very difficult for barrel owners to have autonomy over their investment.
 This is why it is so important to make sure that you receive one